OlajuwonAbbatty/SOP_Secure_WiFi_Network/README.md

 ---

 ## Review and Editing
-This document was reviewed for clarity and accuracy by Olajuwon abbatty & Ilunga Josue on 2025-07-21.
+This document was reviewed for clarity and accuracy by Olajuwon Abbatty & Ilunga Josue on 2025-07-21.
 Suggested improvements were incorporated.

 ---